Selection and Ordering Policies for Hiring Pipelines via Linear Programming

-\textbf{Third model: simultaneous offering.} Finally, we study the simultaneous offering model, again for a firm hiring to fill $k$ positions.
-As in the parallel offering model, the firm has already conducted all interviews, resulting in a pool of $n$ candidates for which it knows how valuable each candidate is to the firm and how likely each candidate is to accept an offer.
-The firm must decide a subset of candidates who will receive an offer (all at the same time).
-This subset has no constraints, so a possible outcome is that more than $k$ candidates accept an offer.
-If that is the case, the firm must pay a penalty for each candidate that accepted an offer beyond the capacity $k$.
+\textbf{Third model: Simultaneous Offering.} Finally, we study the Simultaneous Offering model, again for a firm hiring to fill $k$ positions.
+As in the Parallel Offering model, the firm has already conducted all interviews, resulting in a pool of $n$ candidates for which it knows how valuable each candidate is to the firm and how likely each candidate is to accept an offer.
+The firm must decide on a subset of candidates who will receive an offer (all at the same time).
+This subset {can be of any size}, so a possible outcome is that more than $k$ candidates accept an offer.
+If that is the case, the firm must pay a penalty for each candidate who accepted an offer beyond the capacity $k$.
 This penalty can be thought of as the cost of withdrawing an offer, or the cost of creating a new position in the firm.
 We analyze the performance of value-ordered policies, which send offers to candidates above a value threshold (regardless of their probability of acceptance).
 We derive near-optimal approximation guarantees for these policies.